LagoVista/docs/Simulator/AzureEventHub.md

 6. Text or Binary Message
 Based on your Payload Type:
    * Text
-     Content to be sent as the body of the message [Allows for Tag Replacement](DynamicFields.md)
+     Content to be sent as the body of the message.
+This selection allows for [Tag Replacement](DynamicFields.md).
      *or*
    * Binary
      [Binary Content](BinaryContent.md) to be sent as a message